John-Warosa/Chip-8/README.md

 ## State

-Right now, the emulator passes the first 2 test ROMs and implements all instructions up until the draw intruction.
+The emulator now upports all instructions except witing for keyboard input.
+Test ROMs 1 through 3 work fine now.
 Once the emulator is functional, I will clean up the code (and maybe the functionality) in a version 2.

 ## Usage